cmgriffing/decorators-presentation/src/04-real-example.md

   styleUrls: ['./hero-child.component.scss']
 })
 export class HeroChildComponent {
+  Input()
+  hero: Hero;
   // ...
 }
 ```

 <div class="notes">
 Here we see the template url and style urls.

+When debugging your component implementation things like the selector, template, and styling would just be noise when trying to debug actual functionality.
 </div>

 ## After compiling